LaunchKey/launchkey-ios-whitelabel-sdk/README.md

 # <a name="overview"></a>Overview

-Multifactor Authentication is an identity and access management platform  The Authenticator SDK for iOS enables developers to quickly integrate the Multifactor Authentication platform directly in their existing iOS applications.
+Multifactor Authentication is an identity and access management platform.
+The Authenticator SDK for iOS enables developers to quickly integrate the Multifactor Authentication platform directly in their existing iOS applications.

 Developer documentation for using the Core Authenticator SDK is found [here](https://docs.launchkey.com/authenticator-sdk/core/integrate-core-authenticator-sdk.html).